-Dave Ramsey’s ‘Financial Peace’ changed my life, but I like this book even better.
+The Total Money Makeover: Classic Edition: A Proven Plan for Financial Fitness Dave Ramsey’s ‘Financial Peace’ changed my life, but I like The Total Money Makeover even better.
 Dave focuses on ‘Baby Steps’ to get out of debt and into financial freedom.
 The first time I read it, it spoke to me and made perfect sense.
 This is an easy, quick read, and super motivating if you’re tired of debt and interest payments, and want to stop worrying about money.
 Dave’s big on budgets, which I love, but a lot of people don’t.
 The idea of a budget isn’t to punish yourself, but to know where your money is going, and to give your money direction instead of letting it fly out the window every paycheck.
 Of course Dave 101 says you should not buy this, but get it from the library.

-If ‘The Little Book of Common Sense Investing” is a bit over your head, give this one a try.
+The Bogleheads’ Guide to Investing If ‘The Little Book of Common Sense Investing’ is a bit over your head, give this one a try.
 It’s written by dedicated ‘Bogleheads’, or people that religiously follow John Bogle’s investment plan for their own lives.
 It’s written in layman’s terms and covers much more than just how to get started investing.
-I got is as a free ebook loan from my not-so-local library.

-Rick Steves guides to European countries are about the only books we buy these days, as they easily pay for themselves with the money you’ll save following Rick’s advice.
+Rick Steves Europe Through the Back Door: The Travel Skills Handbook Rick Steves guides easily pay for themselves with the money we’ve saved following his advice.
 We love the Kindle versions, and Rick’s self-guided walks.